 Baking soda is also a savior, in fact.
-Make a paste of it mixed with water, put in on the grout lines and spray some of the 50/50 vinegar-water solution.
+Make a paste of it mixed with water, put it on the grout lines, and spray some of the 50/50 vinegar-water solutions.
 There’s chemistry! – literally.
 When the mixture stops creating foam, scrub the lines, then rinse.

 If all of the above cannot beat tougher stains and really hard grout, use oxygen bleach.
 Read and follow the manufacturer’s directions—and open your windows!
 The place has to be well-ventilated.
 Apply the oxygen bleach solution and let it sit for 10 or 15 minutes, then rinse with clean water.

 Extreme cases require extreme solutions.
 Chlorine bleach and commercial cleansers can be used when there’s not any other option that can clean a really stubborn grout.
 Remember that long-term use of caustic cleaners erodes grout, so be careful!